Outline of A Song of Ice and Fire

-The following outline is provided as an overview of and topical guide to George R. R. Martin's A Song of Ice and Fire media franchise:
+The following outline is provided as an overview of and topical guide to George R. R. Martin's A Song of Ice and Fire:

 A Song of Ice and Fire - series of epic fantasy novels by the American novelist and screenwriter George R. R. Martin.
 A Song of Ice and Fire takes place on the fictional continents Westeros and Essos.
 The point of view of each chapter in the story is a limited perspective of a range of characters growing from nine, in the first novel, to thirty-one by the fifth.
 The works and their setting have inspired a large media franchise.
 Among the many derived works are several prequel novellas, a TV series, a comic book adaptation, and several card, board, and video games.

 What type of thing is A Song of Ice and Fire?

 A Song of Ice and Fire is an example of all of the following: